 Ready to Apply?

-Applications to host Accessing Home AmeriCorps members are accepted on a rolling basis.
-Review host site requirments before applying.
-Interested organizations must complete the Accessing Home AmeriCorps Program Sub-site Application 2018 and submit via email to Laura Roach, Accessing Home Program Manager.
-Applications should not exceed five pages in length and must include the subsite guarantee page with initials and the signature page signed by someone authorized to make decisions on behalf of your organization.
+Applications to host Accessing Home AmeriCorps members are due July 31, 2018.
+Review the Host Site Requirements, 2018-2019 before applying.
+Interested organizations must complete the Accessing Home Host Site Application, 2018-2019 and submit via email to Laura Roach, Accessing Home Program Manager.
+Applications must include the host site guarantee page with initials and the signature page signed by someone authorized to make decisions on behalf of your organization.
+Alternatively, you may submit an application via online form.
 Incomplete applications will not be considered.

 Please email completed applications to email@example.com.

 Any questions may also be directed to Laura.
 She can be reached by e-mail or phone (401-762-0993 ext.
 205).